 Wealth increasingly results from the application of research, knowledge and information to meet human needs and wants.
-Whether it be the design of the latest hand-held device or a company’s strategic marketing plan, who owns the skills developed and the information possessed by employees working for employers?
+Whether it be the design of the latest hand-held device or a company’s strategic marketing plan, who owns the skills developed and the information possessed by employees?
 Two areas of law - intellectual property law and employment law - converge to address these fundamental questions:

 - How are employers’ legitimate interests and intellectual property rights balanced with the employees’ liberty to change their employment or strike out on their own?